the-database/img-ab/README.md

 Press `h` to view keybindings.

 ## Build from Source
-With NodeJS LTS installed, run the following:
+With NodeJS LTS installed, check out the source code and run the following from the root directory of the project:
 ```
 npm install
 npm run build